RayHightower/RayHightower.com/_posts/2019-04-26-parallelism-and-jetson-nano-at-indycode.markdown

 ---
 layout: post
-title:  Parallelism, Raspberry Pi, and Jetson Nano at ()
+title:  Parallelism, Raspberry Pi, and Jetson Nano at IndyCode()
 date:   2019-04-26
 comments: true
 tags: [ Jetson Nano, Raspberry Pi ]
 published: true
 ---

 Exciting things are happening in the world of parallel programming.
-The organizers of [IndyCode()](https://.amegala.com/) invited me to share some updates with their audience this year.
+The organizers of [IndyCode()](https://indycode.amegala.com/) invited me to share some updates with their audience this year.
 Thank you Ken Versaw, Lois Versaw, and the entire team of organizers for having me on stage!

 <!--more-->